All about the house

 - we support large-scale ecosystem restoration initiative in a defined set of target countries.

 Part of the Let's Plant philosophy is to discuss and find solutions together and make decisions.
 Approaches to solutions and decisions are not only discussed or made within the board, but the association members are involved in these processes as far as possible.

-Dr. Marco Hödtke is the president of Let's Plant e.V. and holds a PhD in agricultural science.
+Dr. Marco Hödtke is founding member and president of Let's Plant e.V. and holds a PhD in agricultural science.
 In the nineties, he was involved in a project in the context of small-scale agriculture in Brazil.
 After a professional re-orientation, he has been working as an IT expert since 2001 and is equipped with many years of experience in software development and service management.
 As president he is involved in the administration and management of both the association and our project in Ethiopia.